jarusll/the-logs/index.md

 # 2022-12-21
 Today I tried something new, connected my bluetooth keyboard to both my pc and laptop and I am not going back.
 I'll use my old keyboard as macroboard.
 I also started using my speaker which was sitting around for about a year just because I use my iem or headphone on pc.

 Update on the ahk macro thingy, Luamacros seems inadequate for my usage.
-I want modifers in it and I'll have to look if luamacros can do that.
+I want modifiers in it and I'll have to look if luamacros can do that.
 I have a reason to learn simple video editing, I've started to stream on youtube.

 I have been feeling the itch to play management games, I'll try the new dwarf fortress soon.
-I don't have the skill or time for competetive games and I want to move away from them.
+I don't have the skill or time for competitive games and I want to move away from them.

 I came across [Firestarter](https://open.spotify.com/track/67mbvNgp8qmt4GHpZgN7Ze?si=c387bdf4104c4048) and I can't really describe how It makes me feel but I like it.
-Also I've been listening alot to [CountryStar420](https://open.spotify.com/artist/2f8tYvk0zQhEjUJQ9sStyB?si=LVzgQwpmRoKm0XMXE6RbeA).
+Also I've been listening a lot to [CountryStar420](https://open.spotify.com/artist/2f8tYvk0zQhEjUJQ9sStyB?si=LVzgQwpmRoKm0XMXE6RbeA).

 Next year mid I'll buy a height adjustable desk for the space and my health, I feel I get more done while standing just because I am walking, I am thinking, I am not stuck in a place.

-This year has been big for me, I've grown alot and if I could list them down it'd be
+This year has been big for me, I've grown a lot and if I could list them down it'd be
 - The biggest being able to communicate with people
 - Gyro, can't thank enough the whole gyro gaming community, especially [Jibb Smart](https://www.jibbsmart.com/), I prefer my controller now over kbm
 - Buzzcut, I am permanent buzz cut now or bald